-After computing a number of sub-pixel shifts between two bands, the data are checked for outliers.
+After computing a number of sub-pixel shifts between two bands, the data is checked for outliers.
 These outliers are then removed from the data set.

-Two steps are involved in detecting outliers.
-The first step involves looking at the measured offsets and comparing them with a threshold established by an error budget associated with the Landsat 7 satellite and the correlator.
-If any measurements are greater than this threshold, they are removed as outliers.
-If a large percentage of the measurements are thrown out at this point, then the satellite is either behaving unexpectedly according to specifications or none of the imagery corresponding to where the measurement was taken is of good quality, a possibility for this would be a large amount of cloud cover.
+There are two steps involved in detecting outliers.
+The first step involves looking at the measured offsets and comparing these with a threshold established by an error budget associated with the Landsat 7 satellite and the correlator.
+If any measurements are greater then this threshold it is removed as an outlier.
+If a large percentage of the measurements are thrown out at this point then the satellite is either behaving unexpectedly according to specifications or none of the imagery corresponding to where the measurement was taken is of good quality, a possibility for this would be a large amount of cloud cover.
 The second step involves comparing the measured value with the bias estimate of all the measurements left after applying the first threshold.

-The first threshold is found from the following:
+The first threshold is found from the following: μ rad = microradians